 Echinacea (Echinacea angustifolia) Root, Pacfic Northwest Grown, Cut and Sifted, Certified Organic

-WASHINGTON STATE.
-Echinacea (Echinacea angustifolia) Root, Cut and Sifted, Certified Organic
+WASHINGTON STATE, USA.
+Echinacea (Echinacea angustifolia) Root, Cut and Sifted, Certified Organic.

 Common names: Coneflower, Purple Coneflower, Kansas Snakeroot, Narrow-leaf Echinacea, Black Sampson, Rudbeckia